-Find out how Potatopak has used the unique features of potato starch to develop and make a biodegradable possum bait station.
+Find out how Potatopak (now re-branded as earthpac) has used the unique features of potato starch to develop and make a biodegradable possum bait station.

 Potatopak began by producing a range of plates, but is now developing other products.
 These products often replace existing ones that have a harmful effect on the environment.
 Potatopak can design new products to meet the specific needs of a client, an example of this is the possum bait station.